 The Call for Proposals describes the policies and procedures, and explains how to submit a Phase I proposal.
 The HST Primer provides a basic introduction to the technical aspects of HST and its instruments, and explains how to calculate the appropriate number of orbits for your Phase I observing time requests.
 Links to the relevant sections of these documents are included in this roadmap, but a general familiarity with these documents is important.
 In particular, please review the New and Important Features for the Cycle and the Proposal Selection Procedures.

-In recognition of the unique UV capabilities of Hubble coupled with the finite lifetime of the mission, a UV Initiative is being introduced in Cycle 21.
+In recognition of the unique UV capabilities of Hubble coupled with the finite lifetime of the mission, a UV Initiative was introduced in Cycle 21.
 This initiative will use orbit allocations to increase the share of primary GO observing time dedicated to UV observations.

 Download and complete the GO/SNAP, AR, or GO/DD template which will be attached to your APT file as part of your submission.
 This attachment includes: